 This calculation helps you get clear about why you’re moving, and what it’s worth to you.
 Why do you need to buy?
 For whatever reason you need or want to buy, is the trade in location, amenities, control and the ability to build equity worth that trade?

-If you can get the benefits of what you want at or near the monthly cost of renting, then it may make sense to buy.
+If you can get the benefits of what you want at or near the monthly cost of renting, then it may make sense to buy a property such as the ones from Chula Vista.
 You take that monthly amount that you know you can afford, and back into a purchase price from there.

 Purchase vs. listing prices: What are homes selling for?